W.A.K.O. World Championships 2005 (Szeged): Semi-Contact

 Semi-Contact is a form of kickboxing where the contestants are allowed to punch and kick one another at legal targets above the waist with minimal force being applied.
 Almost all matches are settled by a point's decision with the judges scoring on the basis of speed, technique and skill with power prohibited.
 Despite the less physical nature of the style, various head and body protection is mandatory.
 More information on Semi-Contact can be found at the W.A.K.O. website.
 As with Light-Contact the men had nine weight divisions ranging from 57 kg/125.4 lbs to over 94 kg/+206.8 lbs while the women had six, ranging from 50 kg/110 lbs to over 70 kg/154 lbs.

-Although not exactly full of glamorous names there were nevertheless several notable winners in Semi-Contact with James Stewart and Tonje Sørlie winning two gold medals at the same championships (they would win in Light-Contact as well) and regular winners Dezső Debreczeni, Gregorio Di Leo (third gold medal in a row) and Luisa Lico also picking up winners medals.
-By the end of the championships, as with Light-Contact, Hungary were the strongest nation in Semi-Contact beating stiff competition from Italy, winning three golds, three silvers and two bronze medals.
+Although not full of glamorous names there were several notable winners in Semi-Contact with James Stewart and Tonje Sørlie winning two gold medals at the same championships (they would win in Light-Contact as well) and winners Dezső Debreczeni, Gregorio Di Leo (third gold medal in a row) and Luisa Lico also picking up medals.
+By the end of the championships, as with Light-Contact, Hungary were the leaders in Semi-Contact beating competition from Italy, winning three golds, three silvers and two bronze medals.